Digital currency hardware wallets and the essence of money: The sophistry of dual-offline payments

 \begin{itemize}

 \item \emph{E-commerce transactions.} Transactions that involve consumers using personal computers or mobile devices to interact with websites require the internet by definition.
-They represent a significant and growing share of the total value consumers spend in the economy, and naturally, they require consumers to be online.
+They represent a significant and growing share of the total value consumers spend in the economy, and naturally, they require consumers to be online. \textit{(An example is a consumer paying for goods or services by inputting card details into a form on a web page.)}

 \item \emph{Bank transfers.} Bank transfers are mechanisms for transferring money from a sender's account with a sending bank to a recipient's account with a receiving bank.
 As account-holders, both the sender and the recipient must be identified.
 Bank transfers can be arranged online, or an account-holder can arrange a bank transfer via a conversation with a bank teller or a computer controlled by the bank.
 The sending bank debits the sender's account, and the receiving bank credits the recipient's account.
 Settlement between the banks is managed via an interbank clearing and settlement network.
-In most cases, interbank settlement networks cannot guarantee ``immediate'' settlement within a few seconds, and bank transfers are usually not considered appropriate at the point of sale or for transactions that require acceptance in real-time.
+In some cases, interbank settlement networks cannot guarantee ``immediate'' settlement within a few seconds, and, despite the emergence of new open banking architectures, account-to-account ``push'' payments (in contrast to ``pull'' payments, such as via card networks) have yet to see global adoption at the point of sale or for transactions that require acceptance in real-time. \textit{(An example is a consumer instructing her bank to pay an invoice, either over the phone, in a branch, or with a banking app or website.)}